italoaalves/node-api-rest/README.md

 npm install

 # Setup your postgres dotenv settings according to the docker-compose.yml
+# or your local database setup for development
+echo "YOUR_ENV_VARIABLE=VALUE" > .env
 # of course you can just use a text editor too '-'
-echo "YOUR_ENV_VARIABLE=VALUE" > .env

 # Start debugging
 npm run dev